abandrea/Statistical_Methods/SM_project/README.md

 ## Important notes

-_Although the project was a group effort, the repository contains several directories for each group member where specific tests and/or validations were performed for the final report and so that any extra implementations and analyses can be followed up._
+_Although the project was a group effort, the repository contains several directories where specific tests and/or validations were performed for the final report and so that any extra implementations and analyses can be followed up._

 __This project is W.I.P. for future implementations and the README file will be updated as the project progresses.__
 ________